ph0ph0/Stocksee/README.md

 ## Map and Product Details

 Once the user had found the product that they were looking, they were provided with directions to the shop that stocked it.
 This was achieved by overlaying a live map with real-time directions.
-As a result, the directions updated as the user travelled towards the shop
+As a result, the directions updated as the user travelled towards the shop.

 <img src="stckchck/Stocksee/Resources/Assets.xcassets/MapAndProductDetails.gif" width="375">